Leading Conversations on Metacognition and Accessibility in Higher Education: A Conversation with Maxine Frendel

 Senior Instructional Designer – University of North Texas Health Science Center

+The ID2ID program provides instructional designers in higher education an opportunity to connect with colleagues using a tiered approach: Engage, Ignite, and Accelerate.
+Click here to learn more about each tier.
 The ID2ID Advisory Council is getting ready to launch the next cohort of Accelerate, our project-focused tier that provides an opportunity to elevate your knowledge and ideas in order to help advance the profession.
 We reached out to one of past participants, Jiaqi Yu, to learn more about her experiences within this tier.

 Justin: Jiaqi, thank you for taking time to chat with the ID2ID community today!
 Tell us a little bit about yourself.

 Jiaqi: Hi everyone.
 My name is Jiaqi Yu.
 I am a Senior Instructional Designer at the Division of Academic Innovation, University of North Texas Health Science Center (Fort Worth, TX).
 I became interested in the field of instructional design when I was working on my master’s degree and involved in a grant-funded project at the University of Toronto (Toronto, ON).
 I am excited to share that I graduated from Iowa State University (Ames, IA) in May 2022 with my Ph.D. degree, majoring in Education (Curriculum and Instructional Technology) and co-majoring in Human Computer Interaction.
+I enjoy working as an ID in higher education, which allows me to collaborate with faculty and staff in various disciplines to optimize the learning experience for all learners.
+I believe IDs in higher education are truly the change agents who can bring change to the organization and facilitate the implementation of innovations.
+I have constantly been studying my professional practice and applying evidence-based principles to my work, and always looking forward to collaborating with other IDs to contribute to the body of knowledge in this field.

 Justin: We are excited to have you within our ID2ID community!
 What drew you to the ID2ID program?